Nutrition during Lent. What is not possible and what is possible? Easter fast: calendar, do's and don'ts

 • Entry of the Lord into Jerusalem .
 6th Sunday of Lent

-• Holy Week (all last week)
+• Holy Week (entire last week)

 The time of Great Lent is spiritual and physical components.

-What is allowed/prohibited in certain days Great post?
+What is allowed/prohibited in certain days Lent?

-fasting days What is allowed/prohibited?
+Days of fasting What is allowed/prohibited?

-On Tue and Thu - meals 1 time per day Hot food (mushrooms, cereals, vegetables) without oil is allowed
+On Tue and Thursday – meals 1 time per day Hot food (mushrooms, cereals, vegetables) without oil is allowed

-Feast Days of the Saints Vegetable oil allowed
+Feast Days of Saints Vegetable oil allowed

 Last day before Easter Fish dishes allowed

-Palm Sunday and Annunciation fish allowed
+Palm Sunday and Annunciation Fish allowed

 1st Friday of Lent Only boiled wheat + honey is allowed

-Universal food calendar for Great Lent
+Universal nutrition calendar for Lent

-Great Lent requires serious restrictions both in food and in the usual way of life.
+Lent requires serious restrictions both in food and in the usual way of life.

-Approximate Menu for Tuesday/Thursday of Lent
+Approximate menu for Tuesday/Thursday of Lent

 Fast days - hot dishes are allowed, vegetable oil is prohibited.